-Preliminary purchase price allocation April 30, 2015 Adjustments/ Reclassifications Final purchase price allocation April 30, 2016
+purchase price allocation

-Trade accounts and notes receivable \$ 14,935 \$ 131 \$ 15,066
+Trade accounts and notes receivable \$ 15,066

-Inventories 8,760 8,760
+Inventories 8,760

-Property and equipment 5,116 5,116
+Property and equipment 5,116

-Other assets 76 76
+Other assets 76

-Tradenames 3,260 3,260
+Tradenames 3,260

-Customer relationships 30,840 30,840
+Customer relationships 30,840

-Goodwill 21,675 (1,338) 20,337
+Goodwill 20,337

-Liabilities assumed (11,268) 21 (11,247)
+Liabilities assumed (11,247)

-Purchase price \$ 73,394 \$(1,186) \$ 72,208
+Purchase price \$ 72,208

-During fiscal 2016, the Company paid out \$2,459 in contingent consideration and recorded adjustments to working capital resulting in a decrease to total consideration paid of \$1,186.
+During fiscal 2016, the Company finalized the purchase price allocations.
 Goodwill of \$20,337 and other intangible assets of \$34,100 are expected to be deductible for U.S. federal income tax purposes.
 The pro forma impact of these acquisitions is not presented as it is not considered material to our Consolidated Financial Statements.